 Upon leaving the Army in January of 1946, Clyde Little received his GED and furthered his education by graduating in November of 1947 from the Dallas Institute of Mortuary Science.
 After he received his Funeral Director/Embalming license, Mr. Little worked at the Wise and Earnheart funeral homes in the area until he and Vernon Mullican opened Mullican-Little Funeral Home.
 In 1998, Mr. Little received recognition for 50 years in Funeral Service from the Texas State Funeral Directors Association.

-In 1987, Mullican-Little was purchased by Clyde Little's son and daughter-in-law, Larry and Karla Little of Bells, Texas.
+In 1987, Mullican-Little was purchased by Clyde Little’s son and daughter-in-law, Larry and Karla Little of Bells, Texas.
 The current owners and operators of the funeral home, Larry and Karla Little are active leaders in supporting the Bells/Savoy community through the Bells/Savoy FFA, local sports teams sponsorship, local church building funds, and a host of other organizations.
 Mr. Little served on the Board of Directors at the 1st National Bank of Bells/Savoy, and is an active member of the Bells Church of Christ.
 After graduating from Bells High School in 1970, Mr. Little worked for Texas Power and Light for 3 years, while furthering his education at the Dallas Institute of Mortuary Science.
 Shortly after he graduated in 1973, Mr. Little began working for Mullican-Little Funeral Home.
-Since then, Mr. Little has met the needs of the families that he serves through personalized services.
+For over 45 years, Mr. Little served the community with dedication and commitment to his profession.